department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="hmong-veteran">Hmong Veteran</button>
 <div id="hmong-veteran" class="usa-accordion-content">

-All of these must be true.
-The Hmong Veteran:
+**All of these must be true.
+The Hmong Veteran:**
 - Died on or after March 23, 2018, **and**
 - Resided in the U.S. at the time of death, **and**
 - Was naturalized under Section 2(1) of the Hmong Veterans’ Naturalization Act of 2000 (“2000 Act”).

+### Burial benefits covered

 Hmong Veterans are eligible for burial in a national cemetery and a headstone or marker.

-They aren't eligible for these benefits:
+But they aren't eligible for these other burial benefits:
 - Medallion
 - Memorial headstone
 - Burial flag
 - Presidential Memorial Certificate
 - Military funeral honors provided by the Department of Defense

+**Note:** Spouses and surviving spouses of Hmong Veterans aren't eligible for interment or any other burial benefits, even if they were naturalized under the 2000 Act.

 Hmong Veterans who choose to be buried in a private cemetery are eligible to receive a headstone or marker.

-**Note:** Spouses and surviving spouses of Hmong Veterans aren't eligible for interment, even if they were naturalized under the 2000 Act.
+### Be sure to refer to Public Law 115-141 when requesting burial benefits

+Public Law 115-141 allows eligible Hmong Veterans to be buried in a national cemetery.
+You'll need to refer to it in each of these situations:

-Time of Need (means time of death):  When making the call, the next of kin or funeral home director should advise the scheduler that interment is requested under PL 115-141.
+**When you call the National Cemetery Scheduling Office in your time of need,** tell the scheduler that interment is requested under PL115-141.

+**When you're filling out an Application for Pre-need Determination of Eligibility for Burial in a VA National Cemetery (VA Form 40-10007):**
-Pre-Need (means before death): When completing the form, write “PL115-141” in Block 5, write the Certification of Naturalization Registration “A” number in Block 6, and select ‘Other’ in Block 13.
+- Write “PL115-141” in Block 5.
+- Write the Certification of Naturalization Registration “A” number in Block 6, and
+- Select ‘Other’ in Block 13.

-To request a headstone or marker for burial in a private cemetery, the next of kin or authorized applicant must complete the VA Form 40-1330, Claim for Government Headstone or Marker.
-The VA Form 40-1330 must be faxed to VA at 1-800-455-7143 or mailed to the Department of Veterans Affairs, Memorial Products Service (41B), 5109 Russell Road, Quantico, VA 22134-3903.
-The form is available at https://www.va.gov/vaforms/va/pdf/VA40-1330.pdf.
-Write “PL115-141” and the Certification of Naturalization Registration “A” number in Block 33.
+**When requesting a headstone or marker for burial in a private cemetery using VA Form 40-1330,** write “PL115-141” and the Certification of Naturalization Registration “A” number in Block 33.

 </div>
 </li>